 Green Marine is a voluntary environmental certification program for the maritime industry which is endorsed by a wide range of environmental groups and governments, including the Nature Conservancy of Canada and Environmental Defense Fund.
 Program participants such as shipowners, ports, terminals, Seaway corporations, and shipyards benchmark their annual environmental performance through exhaustive self-evaluation guides, which cover 12 performance indicators.

-In 2017, an estimated 194 million metric tonnes worth about $73 billion USD ($95 billion CAD) were carried on the Maritime Transportation System between 2012 to 2018.
+The data below tracks the total tonnage and value of commodities shipped on the Maritime Transportation System between 2012 to 2018.
 The Maritime Transportation System includes the Great Lakes, St. Lawrence Seaway, and St. Lawrence River downstream to Les Escoumins, QC.
 The figures below illustrate how this cargo tonnage and value was broken down by different commodities.
 Changes in commodity tonnage handled and value of cargo reflect changing global and regional economic forces.

 Tracking regional consistency in regulatory policies to restrict the sale, possession and transport of priority aquatic invasive species.